 Sam Jones in Madrid and agency

-Portugal pauses audacious plan for decade of tax breaks for young people
+Portugal proposes decade of tax breaks for young people to stem brain drain

 Young people march through the streets of Lisbon in January to protest against the lack of affordable housing.

 A lack of affordable housing as well as high youth unemployment has led to a series of protests in Portugal.
-Photograph: SOPA Images Limited/Alamy
+Photograph: Sopa Images Limited/Alamy

-The average annual salary in Portugal is about €20,000 and income tax rates range from 13% to 48%.
-The government had estimated the scheme would have cost €645m in 2025, while the 15% cap would have cost €1bn.
+According to the government, the move could help 350,000 to 400,000 young people.
+The average annual salary in Portugal is about €20,000 and income tax rates range from 13-48%.
+The government estimates the scheme would cost €645m in 2025, while the cap would have cost €1bn.

-The incentive aimed to tackle a devastating youth brain drain in Portugal, which has a population of 10.4 million.
+The incentive aims to tackle a devastating youth brain drain in Portugal, which has a population of 10.4 million.
 According to the Emigration Observatory, about 850,000 young people – 30% of those aged 15 to 39 – have left the country at some point, and are living abroad because of low wages and poor working conditions at home.

 Although overall unemployment in Portugal fell to 6.1% in the second quarter of 2024, among young people it was almost four times higher at 22%.